eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 At the end of the use case, wallet will have an `AuthorizedRequest` instance.

-Depending on the capabilities of the token endpoint of the credential issuer this `AuthorizedRequest` will be either
+Depending on the capabilities of the token endpoint, this `AuthorizedRequest` will be either
 - `ProofRequired` : That's the case where Token Endpoint provided a `c_nonce` attribute
 - `NoProofRequired` : Otherwise.